Manager Education & Community Volunteers

 - Excellent time management skills.

-- Evenings and weekend work may be necessary in order to meet community needs.
+- Position operates in a flexible work environment and requires travel throughout the above counties, and occasionally elsewhere within the state of Illinois.
+Evenings and weekend work may be necessary in order to meet community needs.

 - Position utilizes laptop and LCD projectors.

 - Ability to carry up to 25 lbs of equipment and supplies.

 Full time or Part time: Full-Time, Exempt